Kings Hammer FC

 Concept 2

-Concept 2, the light version, won.
-Designing the pathway section took more rounds.
 A parent arrives knowing one thing: their kid wants to play soccer.
-Juniors, Academy, Elite - the names don't explain themselves.
+Juniors, Academy, Elite.
+The names don't explain themselves.
 Different ages, different commitment levels, different costs.
-Four approaches before we landed on one that made the right program for your kid feel clear without a guide.